 4. The Supplier shall inform the Company with immediate effect of an occurring or impending force majeure situation on its part, followed by a written confirmation stating the consequences that the force majeure situation is expected to have for the Agreement.

 1. The Supplier shall comply with all applicable laws, statutes and regulations related to anti-bribery and anti-corruption and shall further not engage in any activity, practice or conduct which would constitute an offence or crime under any applicable law.

 2. Under no circumstances is the Supplier allowed to act or conduct business contrary to the International Labour Organisation (ILO) standards, be or get involved with any form of corruption, infringement of any basic human rights that employees are entitled to, child labour activities or any other act jeopardising the health, welfare and safety of its employees.

-3. The Supplier shall further be obliged to act in accordance with the applicable environmental protection regulations in the countries in which the User conducts its business.
+3. The Supplier shall further be obliged to act in accordance with the applicable environmental protection regulations in the countries in which the Company conducts its business.

 Article 18: Applicable law, jurisdiction